Hume Nisbet: Writing

-Nisbet devoted most of his time to writing.
-He produced many volumes of verse, books on art and fiction.
-Several of his novels are coloured by his Australian experiences and appear to have had some success.
-Miller in his Australian Literature lists about 40 novels published between 1888 and 1905.
-During the next 10 years he published a few more books, including Hathor and Other Poems, which appeared as the first volume of his poetic and dramatic works in 1905.
-There was another edition in 1908.
+Nisbet produced a large volume of writing.
 Many of Nisbet's volumes were of ghost stories.
 These include Paths of the Dead (1899), Stories Weird and Wonderful (1900), and The Haunted Station (1894) whose title story (about a haunted property or "station" in the Australian Outback) has often been reprinted.

 Nisbet was a member of the Yorick Club, London, and a friend of Philip Mennell.
 He was the father of painter and illustrator Noel Laura Nisbet, known for her works inspired by fairy tales, legends, and allegorical themes.
-Nisbet died in Eastbourne, Sussex, England on 4 June 1923.
+Nisbet died in Eastbourne, Sussex, England, on 4 June 1923.